mryokai/esp32-micropython-installation/readme.md

   &ensp;&ensp;Create python vitrual environment and activate
   &ensp;&ensp;pip install esptool
   &ensp;&ensp;Open Device Manager to find COM port # by pluging in and out the ESP32 board.
-  &ensp;&ensp;esptool.py --port COM13 erase_flash
+  &ensp;&ensp;esptool.py --port COM6 erase_flash
-  &ensp;&ensp;esptool.py --chip esp32 --port COM6 write_flash -z 0x1000 esp32-20180511-v1.9.4.bin
+  &ensp;&ensp;esptool.py --chip esp32 --port COM6 write_flash -z 0x1000 esp32-20230426-v1.20.0.bin

 rshell does not run in Win10!!!
+Use mpfshell
 For developement using Win10:
-  &ensp;&ensp;Go to the python virtual environment
+  &ensp;Go to the python virtual environment
-  &ensp;&ensp;pip install mpfshell
+  &ensp;pip install mpfshell
-  &ensp;&ensp;mpfshell -c "open COM6"
+  &ensp;mpfshell -c "open COM6"
-  &ensp;&ensp;help
+  &ensp;help
-  &ensp;&ensp;exit
+  &ensp;exit
-  &ensp;&ensp;Install and open vscode
+  &ensp;Install and open vscode
-  &ensp;&ensp;Write python code in main.py and use mpfshell to put main.py (and any necessary libraries) to the ESP32 board.
+  &ensp;Write python code in main.py and use mpfshell to put main.py (and any necessary libraries) to the ESP32 board.

 For developement using Ubuntu: